wanghaisheng/responsive-landing-page-starter/content/blog/en/random-fact-voice-call-with-php-uselessfacts-and-aws-lambda.md

 ## Test It

-The only way to test your project once you've deployed it to AWS Lambda is to call your virtual number and hear the voice reading back your phone number followed by a random fact.
+To test your project once you've deployed it to AWS Lambda call your virtual number and hear the voice reading back your phone number followed by a random fact.

 ## What Now?